Stevenage

-Stevenage (/ˈstiːvənᵻdʒ/ STEE-vən-ij) is a large town and borough in Hertfordshire, England, about 28 miles north of London.
+Stevenage (/ˈstiːvənᵻdʒ/ STEE-vən-ij) is a town and borough in Hertfordshire, England, about 28 miles north of London.
 Stevenage is east of junctions 7 and 8 of the A1(M), between Letchworth Garden City to the north and Welwyn Garden City to the south.
 In 1946, Stevenage was designated the United Kingdom's first New Town under the New Towns Act.

-Etymology
+Toponymy

 "Stevenage" may derive from Old English stiþen āc / stiðen āc / stithen ac (various Old English dialects cited here) meaning "(place at) the stiff oak".

 The name was recorded as Stithenæce in c.
 1060 and as Stigenace in the Domesday Book in 1086.

 History

 Pre-Conquest

 Stevenage lies near the line of the Roman road from Verulamium to Baldock.
-Some Romano-British remains were discovered during the building of the New Town, and a hoard of 2,000 silver Roman coins was discovered during house-building in the Chells Manor area in 1986.
-Other artefacts included a dodecahedron toy, fragments of amphorae for imported wine, bone hairpins, and samian ware pottery associated with high status families.
+Some Romano-British remains were discovered during the building of the New Town, and a hoard of 2,000 silver Roman coins was discovered during housebuilding in the Chells Manor area in 1986.
+Other artefacts included a dodecahedron toy, fragments of amphorae for imported wine, bone hairpins, and samian ware pottery associated with high-status families.
 Archeological excavations have confirmed the existence of a small Roman farmstead, a malting kiln and a Celtic round house in the Chells area, and a cemetery containing 25 cremations.
 The most substantial evidence of activity from Roman times is Six Hills, six tumuli by the side of the old Great North Road that are presumably the burial places of members of a local family.

 The first Saxon camp, a little to the east of the Roman sites, was in a clearing in the woods where the church, the manor house and the first village were later built.
 Settlements also sprang up in Chells, Broadwater and Shephall.
 Before the New Town was established, Shephall was a separate parish, and Broadwater was split between the parishes of Shephall and Knebworth.

 During the 9th and 10th centuries AD, the Saxon village in Stevenage faced frequent attacks from Viking raiders.
 Stevenage was on the border of the Danelaw.
 A Viking spearhead was discovered by archaeologists at nearby Ardeley.